Panasonic GH5 vs Sony HX95

 Studio photographers will appreciate that the Panasonic GH5 (unlike the HX95) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the GH5 and the HX95 are recent models that are part of the current product line-up.
-The GH5 replaced the earlier Panasonic GH4, while the HX95 does not have a direct predecessor.
+The HX95 is a recent model that features in the current product line-up of Sony.
+In contrast, the GH5 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the GH5 was succeeded by the Panasonic GH5 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Panasonic GH5 and the Sony HX95?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.